Welcome to your Our Wellness Space

 WAIT LIST OPTION - If no available time slots suit your schedule, you can join your clinician’s waitlist at the bottom of the booking page.
 Kindly provide specific details about your preferred time slots, and you will be promptly contacted when a spot becomes available.

-Synergetic Healing Psychotherapy reserves the right to close your file and discontinue services for any inappropriate or abusive behaviour (sexual, emotional, physical, etc.)
+ėVölva Wellness reserves the right to close your file and discontinue services for any inappropriate or abusive behaviour (sexual, emotional, physical, etc.)

-Intern Psychotherapy Sessions
+Intern Psychotherapy and Counselling Sessions

-*Please note our intern counsellors offer services online, in-person or by telephone.
+*Please note our intern counsellors may offer services online, in-person or by telephone.
 Intern students provide cost-friendly service to the public.
 During this time, you'll work one-on-one with an intern therapist throughout your treatment.

 These sessions give you an excellent opportunity to have access to support.
 Our intern professionals are supervised weekly to ensure ethical and legal treatment.